skykeeper0/ReactD-starter-kit/README.md

     Test 2 above function with postman /
-    Test 2 above function with ajax request
+    Test 2 above function with ajax request/
-    Install knex for NODE_ENV swap

     Rework
-    Set up test for the controller, database, future route Rework
+    Set up test for the controller, database/
+    Rework

-    result Have database and controller working
+    result Have database and controller working/

 p3: Build route with react router
     Build a sign up html page with react router?